Ares2013/Rocket/site/guide/4-requests.md

 As with paths, you can also match against multiple segments in a query by using `<param..>`.
-The type of such parameters, known as _query guards_, must implement the [`FromQuery`] trait.
+The type of such parameters, known as _query guards_, must implement the [`FromForm`] trait.
 Query guards must be the final component of a
 query: any text after a query parameter will result in a compile-time error.

-A query guard validates all otherwise unmatched (by static or dynamic query parameters) query segments.
-While you can implement [`FromQuery`] yourself, most use cases will be handled by using the [`Form`] or [`LenientForm`] query guard.
-The [Forms](#forms) section explains using these types in detail.
-In short, these types allow you to use a structure with named fields to automatically validate query/form parameters:
+The [Forms](#forms) section explains deriving [`FromForm`] in detail.

 ```rust
 # #[macro_use] extern crate rocket;